ajhenley/gitbook/whatis_jquery.md

 ####What can You do with jQuery?

 jQuery makes it easy to hide and show a section of your page.
-Wrap that section in a Div tag and use the tag's id attribute to access it.
+Wrap that section in a div tag and use the tag's id attribute to access it.
 Then show/hide that tag and all the code it contains.
 We'll try this now by adding a button to control the toggle and wrapping a contact form around some div tags. jQuery also makes it easy to set content.
 We'll have jQuery

 ####Show and Hide a Section of Your Page
 ```html